 Only when debt freedom becomes really real to you will you finally make it a priority.
 Only when the pain of remaining in debt slavery is greater than the pain of changing habits and making temporary sacrifices, will you succeed in changing your life forever.

-Have you tried getting out of debt before but didn’t quite follow through?
+Question: Have you tried getting out of debt before but didn’t quite follow through?
 Leave a comment and tell me why you think you didn’t follow through.